 Dr. Charlie Wheeler

-Apart from adding much-needed diversity on the show, thank god for Charlie Wheeler, her badassery shows us the power of women, but how cleverly beautiful women are taken for granted.
+Apart from adding much-needed diversity on the show, her badassery shows us the power of women, but how cleverly beautiful women are taken for granted.
 As a smart female scholar, it was nice to match and challenge Ross’ arrogant cleverness.
 Not saying that making Ross feel inadequate because of her dating past was something I was eager to see… But let’s face it, he had to be taken down a peg and off his high horse.

 Charlie was calm and diplomatic when dealing with certain outspoken characters on the show, a truly classy lady not letting things slide and being walked over, but speaking up just at the right times.
 Her cleverness shun through in all her featuring episodes, which ultimately led to her happy ending with Benjamin Hobart.
 The last time we see Charlie is when she leaves Ross, showing us a different side of her character: Impulsive and spontaneous, something that I wish I could have seen more of.